petrusd987/TestProject/README.md

 This is a test of git...
-Move along
+Move along.
+Wow, this is pretty cool